lbl-srg/obc/specification/source/cdl.rst

 *extension blocks* are introduced.

 .. note:: Extension blocks are introduced to allow implementation of blocks that contain statistical functions
-          such as for regression, Fault Detection and Diagnostics methods, or state machines for operation mode switches, as well as proprietery code.
+          such as for regression, fault detection and diagnostics methods, or state machines for operation mode switches, as well as proprietary code.

           Extension blocks are also suited to propose new elementary blocks for later inclusion in ASHRAE Standard 231P.
-In fact, elementary blocks are implemented using extension blocks, except that the annotation ``__cdl(extensionBlock=true)`` (see below) is not present because tools can recognize as they are stored in the ``CDL`` package.
+In fact, elementary blocks are implemented using extension blocks, except that the annotation ``__cdl(extensionBlock=true)`` (see below) is not present because tools can recognize them because they are stored in the ``CDL`` package.

 In CDL, extension blocks must have the annotations